 Elm found himself facing a rare moment of indecision.
 What would his beloved wife Acacia have chosen?
 Surely, procuring the revelatory secrets of the Sanctuary Seed map warranted extraordinary measures, the setting aside of predispositions, and even the taking of an unimagined risk.
 Elm glanced then at Pathfinder Poplar, his closest and most trusted advisor.

-Pathfinder sighed quietly, gazing momentarily into Samuel’s questioning eyes, and uttered, “Well, old friend, I think we must.”
+Pathfinder sighed quietly, gazing momentarily into Samuel’s questioning eyes, and uttered, “Well, old friend, I suggest that we must.”

 Elm nodded mutely as Samuel withdrew the unknown device.